Gwen Hughes: Early life

-Hughes was born in Greenville, South Carolina and attended Furman University there.
-After she graduated, the lure of jazz began to pull her away from her theatre beginnings.
-She soon was sitting in with bands all around Atlanta.
-As she told Points North Magazine, "I just found myself thrilled with the spontaneity of the jazz form.
+Hughes was born in Greenville, South Carolina, where she attended Furman University.
+After graduating, the lure of jazz began to pull her away from her theatre beginnings.
+She was soon sitting in with bands all around Atlanta.
+As she told Points North magazine, "I just found myself thrilled with the spontaneity of the jazz form.
 I loved the democracy of it, loved being in a band, really relying on each other."
-In contrast to the structure of theatre, jazz offered a liberating freedom that would, in time, be infused into all of Hughes's music.
-"I’m a fusion artist, I suppose…a fusion of.. rock n’ roll and jazz."
+In contrast to the structure of theatre, jazz offered a liberating freedom to Hughes that would, in time, be infused into all of her music: "I'm a fusion artist, I suppose … a fusion of ... rock 'n' roll and jazz."

 Music career

 1997–2000

 Hughes released her first CD, Torch Life, in 1997, and exploded onto the Southeast music scene.
 She rode the "swing" craze of the late 1990s, creating her trademark "Kool Kat Lounge-a-Go-Go" show that featured jugglers, cigarette girls, magicians, and comedians in addition to her band, The Retro Jazz Kats.
-She and The ‘Kats clinched the title of "Favorite Jazz Artist" multiple times from Creative Loafing magazine.
+She and The Kats clinched the title of "Favorite Jazz Artist" multiple times from Creative Loafing magazine.
 Author Philip DePoy also created the jazz-singing character "Gwen Hughes" in his 1999 novel Dancing Made Easy, part of his Flap Tucker detective series.
 The Atlanta Journal-Constitution declared, "Gwen Hughes was swinging before swinging was cool."

 2001–2004

 Hughes released two more albums in 2001.
 Lost and Found solidified her reputation as a songwriter.
-The Misplaced Martini, an album of jazz standards including "Caravan," was recorded live at Sambuca Jazz Cafe and garnered national radio airplay.
-Martini also featured a recording of "Mood Indigo," recorded in the cosmetics section of Parisian department store.
+The Misplaced Martini, an album of jazz standards, including "Caravan", was recorded live at Sambuca Jazz Cafe and garnered national radio airplay.
+Martini also featured a recording of "Mood Indigo", recorded in the cosmetics section of Parisian department store.

-Hughes began making an international splash after self-funded trips to Paris, Prague and Istanbul.
-It was during a Croatian tour in 2004 that Hughes met Slovenian drummer Tomi Purich (Jan Plestenjak, Nina Puslar).
+Hughes began making an international splash after self-funded trips to Paris, Prague, and Istanbul.
+It was during a Croatian tour in 2004 that Hughes met Slovenian drummer Tomi Purich (of Jan Plestenjak and Nina Pušlar).
 Purich believed in Hughes's ability to connect with European musicians and audiences alike and began managing and booking Gwen Hughes and the Global Jazz Gang (renamed Mono in 2013) all throughout Eastern Europe.
 Since 2004, Gwen and the EU band have built a devoted following through more than 14 tours of the continent.
-In 2015 and 2016, the band was invited to tour Slovenia on behalf of The U.S. Embassy in Ljubljana.
+In 2015 and 2016, the band was invited to tour Slovenia on behalf of the U.S. Embassy in Ljubljana.
 Former U.S. Ambassador Joseph A. Mussomeli wrote, "I sometimes worry that she and her band did more to better bilateral relations than I ever could have hoped to achieve as the US ambassador!"